simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ## Background
 Over the past few decades, the world of open-source electronics has blossomed into rich ecosystem of resources available for use by everyone, from hobbyists to electrical engineers.
 Open-source embededded programming environments, low-cost development boards, break-outs for sensors, electro-mechanical devices and more, software libraries for interacting with these external components, and connected web services have all made rapid electronics prototyping possible--with progressively less time, money, and knowledge.

-For example, it is possible to rapidly design and build a battery-operated humidity and temperature sensor that takes periodic measurements and sends them to a data display service over wifi; building one can take a few hours, and cost less than $50 total in parts.
+For example, with relatively little knowledge, it is possible to rapidly design and build a battery-operated humidity and temperature sensor using a microcontroller with an integrated battery port and charger, a bus-enabled sensor, and example code that takes periodic measurements and sends them to a data display service over wifi.
+This project takes a few hours, and costs less than $50 total in parts.
 (This project was a real father-son project from 2017; we'll refer to it several times throughout this post.)

 But obstacles remain in translating a sensor prototype like this into a usable device or product.
 This post explores the design and implementation of serial-config, a toolkit for electronics prototyping that resolves some obstacles around user-friendly configuration of electronic devices.

 ## Enter: Serial-Config
 Serial-config is a software tool that supports field-configuration of devices by non-expert users.
-Its software resources manage most of the configuration process, from the user interface for editing settings, down to the embedded library that updates and stores settings data.
-In between, it includes a protocol for transferring settings data.
+The software resources it generates manages most of the configuration process, from the user interface for editing settings, down to the embedded library that updates and stores settings data.
+In between, it includes a protocol for transferring updates.

 Serial-config is used by a prototyper during electronics development.
 Given a schema that describes a configuration, it generates two software resources to support field-configuration: